 Colonial Garden in Lisbon was created in 1906.
 There are over 600 species of exotic trees and plants from various regions of the world, mainly from the former Portuguese colonies.
 The Garden keeps memories of a particular age, of something that has happened just there.

 Lisbon Garden represents to me a microcosm, heap, where I found different levels of reading: manipulation of knowledge and data; manipulation of nature in order to create life (agriculture); the emergence of aesthetic world with an own identity.
-The relationship creates a new space.
+The relationship creates a new space, a particular object arises.